Case Interview Practice

 • Customer satisfaction scores.

-• Market share percentage.
+• Market share relative to competitors.

 Common mistakes